Endometriosis can affect anyone that has a period. It can often be a very painful condition and should not be ignored.

 - Does anything make your symptoms better, or worse?

-Endometriosis can be difficult to diagnose.
+Endometriosis is difficult to diagnose.
 If you’re not getting the answers or the help you think you need from your doctor, make an appointment to see another one.
 Family Planning doctors are specialists in women’s reproductive health, and are a great place to start.

 WHAT TREATMENT IS AVAILABLE?